odlgroup/odl/doc/source/guide/in_depth/proximal_lang_guide.rst

    >>> 1 / np.sqrt(3)  # exact result
    0.577350269189

-this is not the case in proximal, where the norm depends on the number of discretization points.
+this is not the case in ProxImaL, where the norm depends on the number of discretization points.
 Hence a scaling that is correct for a problem in ODL needs not be correct in proximal.
 This also changes the definition of things like the operator norm.

 This also has the added effect of changing the definition of derived features, like the spectral norm of operators.